GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/wellboreProblems/thermoPoroElasticWellbore/Example.rst

   :start-after: <!-- SPHINX_PermeabilityProperties -->
   :end-before: <!-- SPHINX_PermeabilityPropertiesEnd -->

 Fluid properties such as viscosity, thermal expansion coefficient, etc. are defined by the XML block below.
-A negligible volumetric heat capacity is defined for fluid to ignore the thermal convection effect such that only thermal transfer via the diffusion phenomenon is considered.
+A negligible volumetric heat capacity is defined for fluid to ignore the thermal convection effect.
+This way, only thermal transfer via the diffusion phenomenon is considered.

 .. literalinclude:: ../../../../../../../inputFiles/wellbore/THM_wellbore_base.xml
   :language: xml